 - Psychiatric disorders

-There is a lack of comprehensive studies that identify VBRT outcomes in patients with traumatic brain injury.
-Some studies suggest that vestibular exercises can reduce symptoms and improve function up to 85% of the time.
+Dizziness has been found to be a link to psychological distress and an independent predictor of failure to return to work.
+Clinicians need to evaluate and appropriately manage dizziness in patients with vestibular disorders after a brain injury.
+Some studies suggest that vestibular exercises can reduce symptoms and improve function up to 85% of the time.4

 Daroff RB.
 Bradley’s Neurology in Clinical Practice.
 6th ed.
 St. Louis, MO: WB Saunders; 2012:644-664.

 Furman JM, Cass SP, Whitney SL.
 Vestibular Disorders: A Case Study Approach.
 3rd ed.
 New York: Oxford University Press; 2010.

 Maskell F, Chiarelli P, Isles R. Dizziness after traumatic brain injury: overview and measurement in the clinical setting.
 Brain Inj.
 2006 Mar;20(3):293-305. doi: 10.1080/02699050500488041.
 PMID: 16537271.

 Ropper A, Samuels M. Adams and Victor’s Principles of Neurology.
 10th ed.
 Philadelphia: McGraw Hill; 2014: Ch.
 15, pp 290-316.